sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sil-padauk-fonts</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A font for Burmese and the Myanmar script
+Short desc    : A font for Burmese and the Myanmar script
 URL          : https://software.sil.org/padauk/
-Лицензия     : OFL
+License      : OFL
-Описание     :
+Descript     :
              : Padauk is a pan Burma font designed to support all Myanmar script based
              : languages.
 It covers all of the Unicode Myanmar script blocks and works
              : on all OpenType and Graphite based systems.